Choe Sam Suk: Early life

-Born in North Hwanghae province to a family of teachers, Choe graduated the Higher Postal School in Pyongyang after the Korean War had ended and worked as worker in a Pyongyang textile factory for three years from 1968.
+Born in North Hwanghae province to a family of teachers, Choe graduated from the Higher Postal School in Pyongyang after the Korean War had ended and worked as a worker in a Pyongyang textile factory for three years from 1968.
 Choe was reported to have a unique artistic talent from an early age, while working in the factory, she actively participated in the factory's art group activities and received good reviews when she participated in the National Workers' Art Festival.